mindspore-ai/docs/docs/lite/docs/source_en/train/runtime_train_cpp.md

     }

     // Assuming data_ptr is the pointer to a batch of data tensors
-    // and assuming label_ptr is a pointer to a batch of label indices (obtained by the DataLoder) auto *in_data = inputs.at(data_index)->MutableData();
+    // and assuming label_ptr is a pointer to a batch of label indices (obtained by the DataLoader) auto *in_data = inputs.at(data_index)->MutableData();
     auto *in_labels = inputs.at(label_index)->MutableData();
     if ((in_data == nullptr) || (in_labels == nullptr)) {